tom-fhal/Lingua-Franca/README.md

 ## Installation and Usage

 To use Tom's Translator, you need to have Python 3 and pip installed on your system.
-You also need to get a Google Cloud API key and enable

-nstallation and Usage
-To use Tom’s Translator, you need to have Python 3 and pip installed on your system.
-You also need to get a Google Cloud API key and enable the Google Translate API for your project.
-Follow these steps to install and run the app:
+You also need to get a Google Translate API.

 Clone this repository or download the zip file. 📥 Navigate to the project directory and create a virtual environment: python3 -m venv venv 🗂️